BinDong314/H5TurboPFor/README.md

 ***Installation Guide***

 The H5H5TurboPFor depends on HDF5 and TurboPFor.

-- Install HDF5 (Skip it if you have it)
+- Install HDF5 (skip if you already have it)

-  Please use 1.10.X (e.g. hdf5-1.10.7  https://www.hdfgroup.org/packages/hdf5-1107-source/)
-  The HDf5 1.12 has some issue with plug-in support.
-  After download, you can use the below steps to install it
+  Please use 1.10.X (e.g. hdf5-1.10.7  https://www.hdfgroup.org/packages/hdf5-1107-source/).
+The HDf5 1.12 has issues with plug-in support.
+Below are some steps to install it
   ```console
   > tar zxvf hdf5-1.10.7.tar.gz
   > ./autogen.sh